php-amqplib/RabbitMqBundle/README.md

     $ ./bin/console rabbitmq:batch:consumer batch_basic_consumer -w
 ```

-Important: BatchConsumers will not have the -m|messages option available
+Important: BatchConsumers will not have the `-m|messages` option available
-Important: BatchConsumers can also have the -b|batches option available if you want to only consume a specific number of batches and then stop the consumer.
-!
-Give the number of the batches only if you want the consumer to stop after those batch messages were consumed.!
+Important: BatchConsumers can also have the `-b|batches` option available if you want to only consume a specific number of batches and then stop the consumer.
+Give the number of the batches only if you want the consumer to stop after those batch messages were consumed!

 ### STDIN Producer ###